yunapahk/favorite_movies_react/README.md

-A page that lists several of your favorite movies.
+A page that lists your favorite movies.

 ## Setup